 Before joining the department in 2001 I was a self-employed developer building Java driven websites.
 I obtained my MSc in Applied Computing at Dundee University in 2000.
 I obtained my Ph.D in International Relations from St. Andrews University in 1992.
 I received my B.A in International Relations and German at the Minneapolis campus of the University of Minnesota, USA in 1986.

 I’m interested in helping people build better software and look for collaborative opportunities via honours projects and with the Aberdeen Software Factory.
-I also explore how to bring students from both universities in Aberdeen together to develop projects with Aberdeen City Council as part of the Aberdeen CityLab project.
-I am also working with Aberdeen City Council to help develop the Aberdeen Data Observatory with Hataichanok Saevanee.
+For a few years I was able to explore how to bring students from both universities in Aberdeen together to develop projects with Aberdeen City Council as part of the Aberdeen CityLab project.
+I also worked with Aberdeen City Council to help develop the Aberdeen Data Observatory with Hataichanok Saevanee.

 Let’s work together

 I’m always looking for opportunities to use my skills coaching software development and facilitating events with organisations.
 I have led a variety of sessions of different lengths for different groups in a variety of powerful approaches to deliver useful results.
 Please get in touch if you think I might be able to help you or your organisation.

 I look to engineer collisions between real world businesses and computing science students at the University of Aberdeen because experience plus theory trumps theory on its own, especially if this can be done in an entrepreneurial manner.

 I was trained by StrategicPlay in February 2012 to facilitate Lego Serious Play workshops, and have been doing this regularly since then for a variety of organisations ranging from the University of Aberdeen as part of my teaching practice, the University of Edinburgh Student Association, Aberdeen City Council and others.